tplassman/compop/README.md

         window[YOUR_SITE_GLOBAL].components.push({
             handle: 'component-handle',
             id: 'unique-identifier',
-            ...<any other variables for your component class>
+            // ...any other variables for your component class });
-        });
     </script>
 </div>